Colgan Air Flight 3407: Pilot training

+Inattention

-In response to questioning from the NTSB, Colgan Air officials acknowledged both pilots apparently were not paying close attention to the aircraft's instruments, and did not properly follow the airline's procedures for handling an impending stall.
-"I believe Capt.
-Renslow did have intentions of landing safely at Buffalo, as well as first officer Shaw, but obviously in those last few moments ... the flight instruments were not being monitored, and that's an indication of a lack of situational awareness," said John Barrett, Colgan's director of flight standards.
+In response to questioning from the NTSB, Colgan Air officials acknowledged that both pilots had not been paying close attention to the aircraft's instruments and did not properly follow the airline's procedures for handling an impending stall.
+John Barrett, Colgan's director of flight standards, said: "I believe Capt.
+Renslow did have intentions of landing safely at Buffalo, as well as first officer Shaw, but obviously in those last few moments ... the flight instruments were not being monitored, and that's an indication of a lack of situational awareness."

-The official transcript of the crew's communication, obtained from the CVR, as well as an animated depiction of the crash, constructed using data from the FDR, were made available to the public on May 12, 2009.
+The official transcript of the crew's communication obtained from the CVR, as well as an animated depiction of the crash, constructed using data from the FDR, were made available to the public on May 12, 2009.
 Some of the crew's communication violated federal rules banning nonessential conversation.

+Predicted problems

 On June 3, 2009, The New York Times published an article detailing complaints about Colgan's operations from an FAA inspector who observed test flights in January 2008.
-As in a previous FAA incident handling other inspectors' complaints, the Colgan inspector's complaints were deferred and the inspector was demoted.
-The incident was under investigation by the Office of Special Counsel (OSC), the agency responsible for U.S. Government federal whistle-blower complaints.
+As with a previous FAA incident handling other inspectors' complaints, the Colgan inspector's complaints were deferred and the inspector was demoted.
+The incident was under investigation by the Office of Special Counsel (OSC), the agency responsible for federal government whistleblower complaints.
 On August 5, 2009, the OSC released a report stating that the inspector's removal from the Colgan inspection team was proper.

 Final report

 On February 2, 2010, the NTSB issued its final report, describing the details of its investigation that led to 46 specific conclusions.

-One conclusion determined that both the captain and the first officer were fatigued at the time of the accident, but the NTSB could not determine how much it degraded their performance.
+Those conclusions included the fact that both the captain and the first officer were fatigued at the time of the accident, but the NTSB could not determine how much it degraded their performance.

-Among those conclusions were the fact that both the captain and the first officer responded to the stall warning in a manner contrary to their training.
-The NTSB could not explain why the first officer retracted the flaps and suggested that the landing gear should also be retracted, though it did find that the current approach-stall training was not adequate:
+Another conclusion was the fact that both the captain and the first officer responded to the stall warning in a manner contrary to their training.
+The NTSB could not explain why the first officer retracted the flaps and suggested that the landing gear should also be retracted, although it did find that the current approach to stall training was inadequate:

-Those findings were immediately followed by the board's "Probable Cause" statement:
+Those findings were immediately followed by the board's probable-cause statement: